Cosmo-Tech/run-orchestrator/docs/tutorial/brewery.md

 But first we will define which commands we want to run before orchestrating them.

-For simplicity, we will be using helper commands made available with `csm-run-orchestrator` again so that we can keep commands close to the cloud environment.
+For simplicity, we will be using helper commands made available with `csm-orc` again so that we can keep commands close to the cloud environment.

 To run our steps we will make use of the `run-step` command